hashicorp/hcp-terraform-operator/README.md

 # Kubernetes Operator for Terraform Cloud

+> **Warning**
+> Please note that this is a beta version still undergoing final testing before the official release.

 Kubernetes Operator allows managing Terraform Cloud resources via Kubernetes Custom Resources.

 The Operator can manage the following types of resources: